-Note: The article below refers to the 2016 tax year.
-You have until the tax filing deadline—April 17, 2017–to make a 2016 contribution.
-Click here for Roth IRA Eligibility rules or visit these links for current contribution limits, or current income limits.
+Note: The article below refers to the 2017 tax year.
+You have until the tax filing deadline—April 18, 2018—to make a 2017 contribution.
+Click here for Roth IRA Eligibility rules, or visit these links for current contribution limits or current income limits.

-The type of individual retirement account you choose can significantly affect you and your family’s long-term savings.
-So it’s worth understanding the differences between traditional IRAs and Roth IRAs in order to select the best one for you.
+The type of individual retirement account (IRA) you choose can significantly affect your and your family’s long-term savings.
+So it’s worth understanding the differences between Traditional IRAs and Roth IRAs in order to select the best one for you.

-Anyone with earned income, who is younger than 70 ½, can contribute to a traditional IRA.
-Roth IRAs, however, have income-eligibility restrictions: Single tax filers, for instance, must have modified adjusted gross incomes of less than $132,000 in 2016 to contribute to a Roth IRA.
-(Contribution limits are phased out starting at $117,000 in modified AGI, per IRS guidelines.)
-Married couples filing jointly must have modified AGIs of less than $194,000 in 2016 in order to contribute to a Roth; contribution limits are phased out starting at $184,000.
-You can also see the full income limits here.
+Roth IRAs don’t have age restrictions, but they do have income-eligibility restrictions: Single tax filers, for instance, must have modified adjusted gross incomes of less than $133,000 in 2017 to contribute to a Roth IRA.
+(Contribution limits are phased out starting with a modified AGI of $118,000, per IRS guidelines.)
+Married couples filing jointly must have modified AGIs of less than $196,000 in 2017 in order to contribute to a Roth; contribution limits are phased out starting at $186,000.

-Both traditional and Roth IRAs provide generous tax breaks.
+Both Traditional and Roth IRAs provide generous tax breaks.
 But it’s a matter of timing when you get to claim them.
-Traditional IRA contributions are tax deductible on both state and federal tax returns for the year you make the contribution, while withdrawals in retirement are taxed at ordinary income tax rates.
+Traditional IRA contributions are tax-deductible on both state and federal tax returns for the year you make the contribution; withdrawals in retirement are taxed at ordinary income tax rates.
 Roth IRAs provide no tax break for contributions, but earnings and withdrawals are generally tax-free.
-So with traditional IRAs, you avoid taxes when you put the money in.
+So with Traditional IRAs, you avoid taxes when you put the money in.
 With Roth IRAs, you avoid taxes when you take it out in retirement.

 Future Tax Rates

+This table lays out the differences between the two types of IRAs.
 Keep in mind that Congress can change these rules at any time.
-So while these are the rules today, they may be very different when you retire.
+The regulations may be very different when you retire.